Portugal tailor-made holidays

 Special offers in Portugal

-Unquestionably Madeira’s most famous hotel, the five-star Belmond Reid’s Palace is one of the world’s great names – and celebrated its 120th anniversary in 2011.
+Unquestionably Madeira’s most famous hotel, the five-star Belmond Reid’s Palace is one of the world’s great names.
+Experience the best in elegant luxury, coupled with fine dining, an indulgent spa and sweeping Atlantic Ocean views.

 Top itineraries in Portugal

-Spend two nights in the majestic Palacio Do Freixo (Pousada do Porto) – an 18th century palace on the Douro River, just upstream from the historical old town of Porto and two nights at the luxurious Douro Royal Valley Hotel and Spa.
+Spend two nights in the majestic Pestana Palacio Do Freixo – an 18th century palace on the Douro River, just upstream from the historical old town of Porto and two nights in your choice of luxurious Douro valley hotel.

 Famous for its friendly people, natural beauty and mild climate, Madeira is a perfect year-round destination.
 The island features more than 600 miles of walking trails, and while there aren't any beaches per se, there are plenty of lidos and bathing platforms offering direct sea access.